Overview

 Once the schema is defined, different types of configuration values can be accessed in HTML code using different Sline objects.

-Global control configurationsettings.{specific configuration item ID}
+Global control configuration

-Section control configurationsection.settings.{specific configuration item ID}
+Section control configuration

-Block control configurationblock.settings.{specific configuration item ID}
+Block control configuration

 To see how to access different configuration values, refer to the following instructions.

-Accessing global configuration values
+Access global configuration values

 Global configuration items can only be defined in the theme.schema.json file.